 Recorded at the Lensic Theater in Santa Fe, New Mexico on May 15, 2013.

-Eduardo Galeano, born in Montevideo, Uruguay, in 1940 is an essayist, journalist, historian, and activist, as well as one of Latin America’s most beloved literary figures.
+Eduardo Galeano (1940-2015), born in Montevideo, Uruguay, was an essayist, journalist, historian, and activist, as well as one of Latin America’s most beloved literary figures.
 Galeano’s books include the trilogy Memory of Fire; The Book of Embraces; We Say No; Walking Words; and Mirrors: Stories of Almost Everyone.
-His newest book, Children of the Days (Los híjos de los días), is forthcoming in English in April 2013.
-An outspoken critic of the increasingly dehumanizing effects of globalization on modern society, Galeano has remained a passionate advocate for human rights and justice.
+His last book, Children of the Days (Los híjos de los días), was published in English in 2013.
+An outspoken critic of the increasingly dehumanizing effects of globalization on modern society, Galeano remained a passionate advocate for human rights and justice.

 Additional photos of this event are available on Flickr.